IBEC-BOX/composer-dev/README.md

 ## Installation

 To install `composer-dev`, you should run the install script.
-To do that, you may either download and run the script manually, or use the following cURL or Wget command:
+To do that, you may either download and run the script manually, or use the following cURL command:

 ```bash
 curl -s -o- https://raw.githubusercontent.com/ast21/composer-dev/main/install.sh | sudo bash